GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 ### Protect the application with `passport_social` authentication

-From the application send an OpenID connect authorization request to your Gluu Server passing `acr_values=passport_social`.
-This will show a form with username+password fields as well as links to every provider enabled to trigger the process of inbound authentication as shown below:
+From the application, send an OpenID connect authorization request to your Gluu Server, passing `acr_values=passport_social`.
+This will show a form with username+password fields, as well as links to every provider enabled to trigger the process of inbound authentication as shown below:

 ![provider selection form](../img/user-authn/passport/provider_selection.png)